deadlightreal/SwiftNet/README.md

 ## This library focuses on functionality over speed for now.
 If you need high performance for a release, consider waiting.
 We plan to optimize performance once the library is stable and feature-complete.

+## If you intend to use this library, please note that it has not been fully tested for public packet transmissions and will probably not work.
+These early versions are mainly for local testing and development.

 ## Supported Platforms
 - **Apple Silicon (macOS arm64)**
 - **Apple Intel (macOS x64)**